About COVID-19 & Our Practice

 To all of our established and prospective patients:

-We are still seeing patients and the current “Shelter in Place” mandate issued by Governor Pritzker allows for healthcare facilities such as ours to remain open and for patients to travel to and from their appointments.
+We are still seeing patients and the current “Shelter in Place” mandate issued by Governor Pritzker not only allows for healthcare facilities such as ours to remain open and for patients to travel to and from their appointments, but recent changes specify that all elective surgery and elective procedures can resume.
+This means dental implants, wisdom teeth removal and all other routine oral surgery needs should be taken care of again.

 At ORA Oral Surgery & Implant Studio your safety and well being remains our highest priority.
 As a physician and surgeon, Dr. Steven Koos is dedicated to staying informed regarding the SARS CoV-2 virus and COVID-19 pandemic.
 To this end, we are continually reviewing information from the World Health Organization (WHO), American Medical Association (AMA), American Dental Association (ADA), Centers for Disease Control (CDC) and the Illinois Department of Public Health (IDPH).